kyle-n/HighlightedTextEditor/README.md

 | `formattingRule` | TextFormattingRule | Style applying to all text matching the `pattern` |
 | `formattingRules` | [TextFormattingRule] | Array of styles applying to all text matching the `pattern` |

-I've included a [preset](https://github.com/kyle-n/HighlightedTextEditor/blob/main/Sources/HighlightedTextEditor/System%20Extensions/HighlightedTextEditor.swift) `[HighlightRule]` for Markdown syntax highlighting, accessed by the variable `HighlightRule.markdown`.
+I've included a [preset](https://github.com/kyle-n/HighlightedTextEditor/blob/main/Sources/HighlightedTextEditor/System%20Extensions/HighlightedTextEditor.swift) `[HighlightRule]` for Markdown syntax highlighting, accessed by the variable `HighlightedTextEditor.markdown`.
 If you have ideas for other useful presets, please feel free to [open a pull request](https://github.com/kyle-n/HighlightedTextEditor/pulls).

 Example of using a preset: